AzlinRusnan/MovieLens_Data_Analysis_with_MongoDB_and_Cassandra/README.md

     sqlDF.show()
 ```
 >![4](images/4.png)
+>
+> **Insights:**
+>- The analysis of users under the age of 20 shows a significant presence of young users, predominantly students.
+>- Young users' active participation in rating movies indicates their engagement and influence on movie popularity.
+As digital natives, their preferences are crucial for predicting future trends in movie consumption.

 ### v) Find all the users who have the occupation “scientist” and their age is between 30 and 40 years old.
 ```python